-“The more books a child has read, the more words a child has heard, the better off they will be once they start school,” said Early Literacy Librarian Shelley Harris.
-“They’ll have a strong foundation for learning how to read, for learning how to learn.”
+“The more books a child has read, the more words a child has heard, the better off they will be once they start school.” —Early Literacy Librarian Shelley Harris

-The goal—for children to read 1,000 books with their families before starting kindergarten—may sound overwhelming, Harris said, but “if you read one book a night, you’ll finish in less than three years.”
+While the goal may sound overwhelming, Harris says, “If you read one book a night, you’ll finish in less than three years.”

-Families can sign up babies, toddlers, and preschoolers for the long-term program at any library location, anytime!
+Sign up babies, toddlers & preschoolers for the long-term program anytime

 You can now sign up and track your reading from wherever you are with Beanstack!